gravitational/gravity/docs/5.x/terraform.md

             - role - role resource.
             - oidc - OIDC connector resource.
             - saml - SAML connector resource
-            - trusted_cluster - esource that contains trusted cluster configuration.
+            - trusted_cluster - resource that contains trusted cluster configuration.
         - `verbs` - List of operation verbs can be used.
 Valid options are:
             - register - allow registering of new clusters within an Ops Center
             - connect - allow users to connect to clusters